-The DA 404 report explains the factors that determine the amount of money available to, or required by, an agency from available funding sources.
-Because these forms are now incorporated within the budget system, agencies no longer must submit a set of paper or electronic DA 404 forms.
-Examples of 404 reports from the budget system are part of the example budget at the end of this section.
-For instruction on entering revenue data in the system, refer to the Budget System User Manual.
+The DA 404 reports are incorporated within the budget system and explain the factors that determine the amount of money available to, or required by, an agency from available funding sources.
+Examples of 404 reports from the budget system are part of the sample budget included at the end of this section.
+For instruction on entering revenue data in IBARS, refer to the IBARS User Manual.
 The functionality of the 404 has been improved to provide for automatic calculation of the balance forward from one year to the next.